sghpjuikit/player/README.md

   - Windows: run PlayerFX.exe
   - Linux: run bin/PlayerFX

-Starting the application for the first time will run a guide.
-Before you close it, read at least first couple of tips (like where to find the guide if you need it again...).
+Starting the application for the first time will open a guide.
+It is recommended follow it to get the hang of the UX.

-Advice:
-- Read tooltips!
-- If you get 'trapped' and 'locked in' with no idea what to do, press right ALT (layout edit mode) or click anywhere (mouse buttons often navigate) - once you get the hang of it, you will see how convenient it is.
-- widgets, popups and containers have informative "i" buttons that provide valuable info on possible course of action

-## Issues

-- Some of the widgets or features are **experimental**, buggy or confusing (they are being worked on, so stay tuned).
-- Linux support is continually being worked on, Mac is completely untested.
-- No playlist files (.m3u, etc) supported yet
-- No window transparency for now (due to a java bug causing massive performance degradation)

 #### Performance